-Parenteral artesunate is there commended drug of choice for the treatment of severe malaria in adults and children.
+Parenteral artesunate is the recommended drug of choice for the treatment of severe malaria in adults and children.
 Intravenous injection is the preferred route of administration:

-- o Publication of the AQUAMAT and SEAQUAMAT trials has provided evidence to recommend Artesunate in preference to quinine or artemether.
-Both were large randomized controlled trials that showed a significant mortality reduction (22.5% and 34.7%, respectively) when compared to quinine. - o The studies also showed the incidence of convulsions, coma, and hypoglycaemia developing after hospitalization was also significantly reduced. - o Artesunate offers several programmatic advantages over quinine; Requires fewer logistics, no rate-controlled infusion or cardiac monitoring and is administered for a shorter duration.
+- Publication of the AQUAMAT and SEAQUAMAT trials has provided evidence to recommend Artesunate in preference to quinine or artemether.
+Both were large randomized controlled trials that showed a significant mortality reduction (22.5% and 34.7%, respectively) when compared to Quinine. - The studies also showed the incidence of convulsions, coma, and hypoglycaemia developing after hospitalization was also significantly reduced. - Artesunate offers several programmatic advantages over quinine; Requires fewer logistics, no rate-controlled infusion or cardiac monitoring and is administered for a shorter duration.